pdobb/minesweeper_alliance/README.md

 - Live alongside the view templates/partials they support, and
 - Are easily unit testable (though there are currently very few View Model tests in this project).

-View Models are somewhat similar to, yet much simpler than, GitHub's ViewComponent pattern/gem.
-They make no attempt to intervene in the rendering stack or to add a custom DSL.
-The only thing to learn about them is when to use them and, to some extent, how.
+View Models are like service objects for view templates.
+They can be thought of as somewhat similar to, yet much simpler than, GitHub's ViewComponent pattern/gem.
+Notably different: they make no attempt to intervene in the rendering stack or to add a custom DSL.
+Again, View Models are just POROs, so the only thing to learn about them is when and how best to use them.

-Generally speaking, a View Model should be used any time a view template would otherwise need to interact with the application layer or implement any kind of logic via ERB.
-View templates should still render their own HTML, but should appeal to View Models for any non-static view code.
+Generally speaking, a View Model should be used any time a view template would otherwise need to interact with your ActiveRecord models or implement any kind of ERB logic/conditionals.

+Notes:

+- View Models exist because view templates should not have direct access to your ActiveRecord models.
+This is a slippery slope to the needs of view templates shaping the design of or even inserting view logic into your ActiveRecord models.
+- View models should not be used for generating HTML.
+View templates should still render all of their own HTML while appealing to View Models for any non-static rendering logic.
+- Using view models generally means there is no need for Rails' view helpers outside of a few high-level, if not Application-level, helpers.

 ### Users